 Estimates are exactly that – average settlements provide insight but need to be applied looking at the specifics of each individual case.
 The circumstances and specific injuries of a car accident case are unique and specific to itself.
 That’s why your case deserves to be looked at by an experienced personal injury attorney who knows the ins and outs of injury claims.
 There is no attorney’s fee charged to speak with me or any other specialist in personal injury cases.
 I never charge for any consultations, in-person visits or phone calls.
 I am also very happy to come to your house or place of business.

-How can you determine the logistics of your personal injury settlement?
+How can you determine your average personal injury settlement amounts?

 It’s important you consult with a car accident attorney before communicating with your own insurance company – you may be contractually required to notify them of the occurrence of an accident.
 It is best to limit the initial communication to the date, location and driver information without going into more detail than that.
 So, you do not need to talk about your injuries or liability until you first speak with your attorney.